 No. An errors and omissions insurance policy is optional in Nebraska.
 It is not mandatory to have E&O insurance when applying for appointment or reappointment as a general notary public.
 However, the American Association of Notaries strongly recommends that Nebraska notaries public obtain an errors and omissions insurance policy for their personal protection against liability.
 Errors and omissions insurance is designed to protect notaries from liability against unintentional notarial mistakes or omissions that result in financial or other types of loss to the public or from a client who sues for recovery.
 An E&O policy customarily covers legal fees and damages based on the coverage a Nebraska notary selects.

 Where can I perform notarial acts in Nebraska?

-A Nebraska notary has statewide jurisdiction and may perform notarial acts in any county anywhere within the geographic borders of the State of Nebraska (NRS §64-102).
-Likewise, a Nebraska notary public may not perform notarial acts outside this state.
+A Nebraska notary public has statewide jurisdiction and may perform notarial acts in any county anywhere within the geographic borders of the State of Nebraska (NRS §64-102).
+Likewise, a Nebraska notary public may not perform notarial acts outside the state of Nebraska.

 Who appoints Nebraska notaries public?